mu-majid/typescript-guide/README.md

   * Two important facts: 1) in TS, strings can be types.
 2) In JS( and therefore TS ), all object keys are strings. - This tells us that object keys in TS can be types.
   * The above statement justifies syntaxes like <k extends keyof T> in TS (Where T is the type and k is a key on on type T).
+  * The last step in this project was to make User class more generic  and to represent any Entity instead of just a user